oshaughnessy/maysl.soccer/_pages/parents.md

 3. The **first games** for local (non-travel) teams will be on Saturday, Sept 10.

 4. The **last games** of the season will be on ... _TBD_.

+## How do I know my kids' league age?

+The US Youth Soccer age formula goes like this:

+1. Our current season ends in 2023
+2. Subtract your child's birth year
+3. The result is their league age
+4. The division they're in must be at or below their league age

+For example, U13 is for kids 13 and under.
+If your child was born in 2010, they'd be in U13 because 2023-2010 is 13.

 ## Further Reading